-Anyone, due to a lack of housing, can be considered homeless if he or she lives in inadequate or temporary settings such as emergency or transitional shelters; motels, hotels, trailer parks, campgrounds, are abandoned in hospitals, living in cars, parks, public places, bus or train stations, or abandoned buildings; are doubled up with relatives or friends; or those living in these conditions and are migratory children or youth.
+Anyone, due to a lack of housing, can be considered homeless if they live in inadequate or temporary settings such as emergency or transitional shelters, motels, hotels, trailer parks, campgrounds; or are abandoned in hospitals, living in cars, parks, public places, bus or train stations, or abandoned buildings; are doubled up with relatives or friends; or are living in these conditions and are migratory children or youth.

 What Families Experiencing Homelessness Need to Know

-- Your child has the right to participate in extracurricular activities and all federal, state, or local programs for which he/she is eligible.
+Your child has the right to participate in extracurricular activities and all federal, state, or local programs for which they are eligible.
 Transportation may be available for these activities.

 Free and Reduced Lunch Procedures

-Students who are experiencing homelessness are entitled to free and/or reduced lunch and parents do not need to fill out the regular application form.
+Students who are experiencing homelessness are entitled to a free or reduced lunch and parents do not need to fill out the application form.
 Upon being identified as experiencing homelessness, the Homeless Education Liaison will notify ACPS’ Food and Nutrition staff.

-ACPS is required to assist with providing transportation for students experiencing homelessness to and from school; if they choose, to remain at their school of origin.
-Transportation is arranged by the Homeless Education Liaison and maybe by school bus, public transportation, cab, fare card, or gas assistance for parent(s) or guardian(s).
+ACPS is required to assist with providing transportation to and from school for students experiencing homelessness; if they choose to remain at their school of origin.
+Transportation is arranged by the Homeless Education Liaison and may be by school bus, public transportation, taxi, fare card, or gas assistance for parent(s) or guardian(s).
 It can take up to three to five working days for transportation arrangements to be implemented.
 Rules and regulations are provided to the parent/guardian/unaccompanied homeless youth once transportation is arranged.

 Unaccompanied Homeless Youth

-Unaccompanied youth must fit the definitions of both homeless and unaccompanied in the McKinney-Vento Act.
-An unaccompanied youth is a child or youth who is not in the physical custody of a parent or guardian and meet the homeless definition including:
+Unaccompanied youth must fit the definitions of both “homeless” and “unaccompanied” in the McKinney-Vento Act.
+An unaccompanied youth is a child or youth who is not in the physical custody of a parent or guardian and who meets the homeless definition including:

-For more resources and information on Virginia's Program for the Education of Homeless Children and Youth visit Project Hope VA, William and Mary.
+Virginia's Program for the Education of Homeless Children and Youth: Project Hope VA, William and Mary

 Homeless Education and Foster Care Liaison